-- 27.13.1.1 negotiate a market-related price with the tenderer scoring the highest points or cancel the tender; - 27.13.1.2 if the tenderer does not agree to a market-related price, negotiate a market-related price with the tenderer scoring the second highest points or cancel the tender; - 27.13.1.3 if the tenderer scoring the second highest points does not agree to a market-related price, negotiate a market-related price with the tenderer scoring the third highest points or cancel the tender. - 27.13.2 If a market-related price is not agreed as envisaged in paragraph (a)(iii), the Municipality must cancel the tender.
+- ii) if the tenderer does not agree to a market-related price, negotiate a marketrelated price with the tenderer scoring the second highest points or cancel the tender; - iii) if the tenderer scoring the second highest points does not agree to a marketrelated price, negotiate a market-related price with the tenderer scoring the third highest points or cancel the tender. - b) If a market-related price is not agreed as envisaged in paragraph (a)(iii), the Municipality must cancel the tender.

-28 90/10 preference point system for acquisition of goods or services for Rand value above R50 million.
+7 90/10 preference point system for acquisition of goods or services for Rand value above R50 million.

-28.5The following formula must be used to calculate the points out of 90 for price in respect of a tender with a Rand value above R50 million, inclusive of all applicable taxes:
+1) The following formula must be used to calculate the points out of 90 for price in respect of a tender with a Rand value above R50 million, inclusive of all applicable taxes:

-$$\frac{\left(1 - \frac{(Pt - Pmin)}{28.5.1 \text{ Ps}}\right)}{28.5.1 \text{ Ps}}$$
+a) $$Ps = 9\left(1 - \frac{(Pt - Pmin)}{Pmin}\right)$$